We Ranked the Top 20 RuPaul's Drag Race Queens

 VH1

-In a perfect world, Katya (real name Brian McCook) would've been handed the crown she so clearly deserved.
+In a perfect world, Katya (real name Brian McCook) would've been handed the crown she so clearly deserved in season seven.
 There are few queens in Drag Race history who've displayed as much innovation, wit and talent as Katya.
 (Like, only the three above her on this list, TBH.)
 She routinely stole the show during her time on All-Stars 2 and though she didn't win, her rap during the legendary performance of "Read U Wrote U" will stand the test of time as one of Drag Race's best performances.

+When Sharon Needles (real name Aaron Coady) arrived on the scene in season four, her "genderf--k" horror-show style of drag completely changed the idea of what was possible and permissible on Drag Race.
+Though she routinely faced attacks from season villain Phi Phi O'Hara, who told her to go back to Party City "where you belong," she got the last laugh, thanks to her genuine warmth, wit and artistry.
+She helped to revolutionize the show, though her performance in the final "Glamazon" music video challenge proved she was also capable of melding her unique vision with Mama Ru's eleganza approach to drag, elevating her to the crown and her spot on this list.

 Article continues below